apify/actor-templates/examples/basic_crawler/basic_crawler.md

  convenience function and stores their raw HTML and URL to the default dataset.
  In local configuration, the data will be stored as JSON files in `./apify_storage/datasets/default`.

- To run this example on the Apify Platform, select the `Node.js 12 on Alpine Linux (apify/actor-node-basic)` base image on the source tab of your actor configuration.

 {{#code}}../../examples/basic_crawler/basic_crawler.js{{/code}}